Alternate Lacing for a Wide Forefoot

 Are you wincing when your feet hit the floor in the morning?
 Is your exercise routine more difficult due to pain in the bottom of your foot?
 You may be dealing with plantar fasciitis, a common foot condition that, according to the National Institute of Health, can affect up to 10% of people at some point in their lives.
-The podiatrists at American Foot & Ankle Specialists in Scottsdale and Sun City, Arizona - Dr. Michael Stegman and Dr. John Erotas - have extensive experience in diagnosing and treating plantar fasciitis.
+The podiatrists at American Foot & Ankle Specialists in Scottsdale and Sun City, Arizona - Dr. Michael B Stegman and Dr. John T Erotas - have extensive experience in diagnosing and treating plantar fasciitis.
 They explain more about it here:

 What is plantar fasciitis?

-The plantar fascia is a thick, taut band of ligament tissue that connects the big toe to the heel.
+The plantar fascia is a thick, taut band of tissue that connects the big toe to the heel.
 It helps provide support to the arch of your foot (the curve located at the inner middle area) and helps to absorb shock while using your feet to walk, run and stand.
-Overuse of this ligament can cause it to become weak, which causes inflammation and pain in the heel and bottom of the foot, especially after a long period of rest, like sitting or sleeping.
+Overuse of this band can cause it to become injured, which causes inflammation and pain in the heel and bottom of the foot, especially after a long period of rest, like sitting or sleeping.

 What causes plantar fasciitis?